Molt/ue4-vive-modular-pawn-bp/README.md

 ### Gesture Recognition (**Not yet implemented**)
 Moving the controller round in a preset gesture to trigger a special event.

 * Writing letters in the air, and using text gesture recognition.
 * Drawing 'Magical symbols' in the air to cast spells.

+**Note: It's possible this may not be supported in the Blueprint version.
+Writing a gesture recognition system there doesn't sound like fun.**

 ### Laser Gun
 A special use of *Ray* interaction which allows an easy implementation of beam weapons.